brege/brege.org/content/post/email-analysis/index.md

 ## Data Mining

-While much of this can be done in a Jupyter notebook (far easier to refresh plots this way--although `:MarkdownPreview` in **Neovim** is sufficient) I also sprung this project as a series of Data-mining yourself.
-Maybe I want to create a visualization harness for a great many things on my computer:
+While much of this can be done in a Jupyter notebook (far easier to refresh plots this way, although `:MarkdownPreview` in **Neovim** is sufficient), I built this project as a way to data-mine my own activity.
+I also want to create a visualization harness for many things on my computer:

 - text message history
 - email history
 - screenshot frequency
 - browser history and bookmarks

-Being text base, and since the first concept of "AI" in my mind was the necessity of combative spam filtering that've been built in the last thirty years, email felt like a good choice.
+Because email is text-based, and because my first concept of "AI" was the need for combative spam filters that have been built over the last thirty years, email felt like a good starting point.

 ## Grad-school Emails

 The monthly timeline reveals the academic year rhythm: high volume during active semesters with dramatic drops during summer breaks and winter holidays.
-The 2016-2017 dip corresponds to dissertation defense period, where militant email sanitation was a reprieve from LaTeX and simulation monitoring--hence the dip.
+The 2016-2017 dip corresponds to the dissertation defense period, where militant email sanitation was a reprieve from LaTeX and simulation monitoring--hence the dip.

 My personal dataset has about 35K emails between my grad-school emails and [my current website's](https://brege.org) personal email.
 Not included are my Gmail and undergrad email(s).
 I plan on synchronizing those at a later date.